ParaN3xus/linked-inf-num/README.md

-# linked_inf_num - High Precision C++ Library
+# linked_inf_num

-linked_inf_num is a C++ library designed for high-precision arithmetic operations.
+`linked_inf_num` is a C++ library designed for **high-precision arithmetic operations**.
 It utilizes a linked list-based approach to handle numbers with arbitrary precision, making it suitable for applications that require accurate calculations beyond the limitations of standard data types.

 ## Features